Our 2026 Season Schedule

 In Banning Hall

 The Maryland State Boychoir, Maryland’s “Official Goodwill Ambassadors,” brings its rich choral tradition to Stissing Center for a special free performance.
 Founded in 1987, the ensemble now includes 130 singers ages 7–20 from diverse backgrounds, united by a shared commitment to music, discipline, and growth.
-Join us for an inspiring afternoon of choral music, open to all.
+Join us for an inspiring evening of choral music, open to all.

 In The Grace Note